pachun/blog/posts/2022-10-01-jekyll-blog-post-tags-and-github-pages.md

 _October 1st, 2022_

 Tagging blog posts in jekyll is straightforward if you can use [plugins like this one][1].
 However, [GitHub Pages only supports a set of whitelisted plugins][2] and I don't see any blog-post-tagging related helpers in that list.
-To make Jekyll tags work on GitHub Pages, you need to create an index page for each of your tags, which is painful.<!--end-of-excerpt-->
+To make Jekyll tags work on GitHub Pages, you need to create an index page for each of your tags, which is painful.

 [I came up with a workaround that automates the process a bit and put it in a gem][3].